lurkook/kuro/README.md

 - Masked texture support
 - Command line interface
 - Batch convert support
-- Minimal dependencies to external programs *(program is needs only Wiimm Image Tool for encoding textures)*
+- Minimal dependencies to external programs *(program is needs only Wiimmi Image Tool for encoding textures)*
 - Powered by PIL library *(this helps to make real alpha images for masked textures)*

-### TODO
-- [ ] Move to custom CMPR encoding from Wiimm Image Tool
-- [ ] Test output textures in Rayman games

 ### Usage
 ```